deployphp/docs/servers.md

 # Servers

-Define servers with the `server` function.
+You can define servers with the `server` function.
 Here is an example of a server definition:

 ~~~ php
 server('prod_1', 'domain.com')